DC801/BM-Badge/README.md

 If an entity is compelled to move around on the map, it will abort this animation playback.

-See [entity animations](#entity-animations) for what ids correspond to which animations
+See [entity animations](#entity-animations) for what numbers correspond to which animations.

 ```
 play entity $entity:string animation $animation:number $play_count:quantity